 For the past few years we have been working to completely eliminate single-use plastic from our packaging, a goal that was derailed by the pandemic but has since made a strong recovery.
-We currently identify 45% of our products as being made from at least 30% of recycled materials, made from waste such as plastic bottle and ghost fishing nets.
+We currently identify 45% of our products as being made from at least 30% of recycled materials, made from waste such as plastic bottles, old carpets and fishing nets.

 By 2030, we aim to create a net effect by ensuring 90% of our products are made from at least 30% regenerated materials rather than virgin materials.

 Our products are always designed to stand the test of adventures, with quality that ensures a long life.
 We know of products with thousands of dives – still going after many years and this has always been part of our sustainability strategy.
 But waste can be created at every point in the lifecycle of products.
 Ordering with smaller suppliers also ensures we create less waste.
 We cut our patterns in the most effective way possible to keep waste to a minimum.
 In order to re-use the waste that is produced, currently, the scraps from our wetsuits are recycled at source to ensure no waste during production.
 We also find new purpose for the leftover fabric from our rashguards and swimwear, turning it into items such as face masks and neck buffs.